tourbillonpy/tourbillon-agent/doc/source/about.rst

 License
 =======

-Tourbillon has been released under the Apache Software License 2.0.
+tourbillon has been released under the Apache Software License 2.0.

 See `http://www.apache.org/licenses/LICENSE-2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_ for more information.